johnstonskj/jenatool/README.md

 # Download

-There are three methods to retrieve the !JenaTool Eclipse plugins:
+There are three methods to retrieve the JenaTool Eclipse plugins:

-- Use the update site at http://jenatool.s3.amazonaws.com/ to obtain the latest release.
+- Use the update site at <http://jenatool.s3.amazonaws.com/> to obtain the latest release.
-- Download one of the archived update sites corresponding to each release on the [http://code.google.com/p/jenatool/downloads/list Downloads tab] above.
+- Download one of the archived update sites - details TBD.
-- Checkout and build the sources yourself, see the [http://code.google.com/p/jenatool/source/checkout Source tab] for more details.
+- Checkout and build the sources yourself

 # Plan